 Community colleges and trade schools are at the forefront of in-demand, STEM, and “new collar” skills training

 A common misperception is that community colleges don’t offer the same recruiting advantages as 4-year universities.
-Did you know that 37% of community college students on Handshake are pursuing STEM careers?

 The top 3 industries that receive the most community college student applicants on Handshake are higher education, technology, and healthcare.
 With bootcamps and trade schools joining Handshake alongside a growing number of community colleges, students from these institutions are frequently training in specialized skills that can be exactly what you are looking for.